dani-beltran/my-deno-api-sandbox/README.md

 these classes stateless and inmmutable, and so, predictable.
 They will always behave the same for every request.
 They behave more like a collection of functions that are wrapped in classes just for naming convinience.

+### I generated a controller, service, router and model for a resource, but it doesn't work

+After generation, you need to add the router in /routes/mod.ts and the model in AppServer.ts registerModels function.